 Barça, who won their 26th Spanish title last season, have strengthened again as they attempt to reassert their dominance in Europe as well as domestically.
 Antoine Griezmann arrived at Camp Nou following a €120m move from Atlético, joining another big-money signing in former Ajax midfielder Frenkie de Jong.

 That only makes things tougher for Real Madrid, who struggled last season without the goals and influence of Cristiano Ronaldo and finished third, 19 points off the top.

 They've responded by reinstating Zinédine Zidane as manager, who won three consecutive UEFA Champions League finals in his first spell, and building a new squad of Galacticos led by the signings of Eden Hazard, Luka Jovic and Ferland Mendy.
 So far it appears to be paying off.

-But let's never write off Simeone's Atleti, last season's runners up, who replaced Griezmann well with Benfica's João Félix and strengthened elsewhere despite a number of outgoings.
+But let's not write off Simeone's Atléti for some success.
+Last season's runners up, who replaced Griezmann well with Benfica's João Félix, have strengthened elsewhere despite a number of outgoings.

 If you want to watch it all unfold over the next seven months – whether that be on your TV, laptop, smartphone or tablet – we've got you covered.
 Simply scroll down to find the best option for you, sit back and enjoy.

 Watch La Liga matches in the UK and Republic of Ireland